 City of St. Charles Grass and Flower Seed Mix

-In spring of 2017, the City of Saint Charles provided over 1000 seed packets to City residents.
-Beginning in March, the City of Saint Charles Department of Engineering will once again provide (1) free packet of rain garden flower seeds to City residents.
+Did you know the City of Saint Charles Department of Public Works provides free packets of rain garden flower seeds to City residents?
 These seeds should to be planted in a low-lying area, which tends to stay damp throughout the growing season.
 The species in this mix will tolerate periodic flooding, as well as dry periods between rainstorms.
 Once established, these flowers are an excellent way for City residents to improve stormwater quality with native vegetation.
 This mix is not recommended for dry, sandy soils that drain rapidly and do not retain moisture.
 This mix is not meant to be planted in flower pots.

 Remove all existing growth, scatter seed evenly and compress into the soil.
 Do not cover.
 Fertilizers, and/or lime are unnecessary, as wildflowers are adaptable.
 Keep area moist until seedlings are 6-8" high; after flowers have been established, they require minimal care.
 Plant seeds in spring months (March – May) after the danger of frost.